-For the American Community Survey (ACS) calculation methods, please see:

-American Community Survey and Puerto Rico Community Survey 2022 Subject
+For the American Community Survey (ACS) calculation methods, please see: American Community Survey and Puerto Rico Community Survey 2023 Subject Definitions (census.gov)

 - Download the Hispanic or Latino Origin by Race 5-year estimates table from the Census Bureau website for all block groups in Tacoma. - For each block group, divide the column "Not Hispanic or Latino: White alone" by the "Total" column. - Multiply by 100.